 What makes this dessert work

-- Easy to make: as I said before, this is just a matter of opening packages and mixing.
-Not much science here, and definitely no oven, so it's perfect for hot summer days!
+- Easy to make: this recipe is a matter of opening cans packages and mixing.
+There's not much science here, and no oven, so it's perfect for hot summer days!

 - Flavor: lemon and it's berry season, so if a lemon icebox dessert was good on its own, with raspberries (or any berry you like, they all go very well with lemon) it just goes up a few steps.

 - Freezing: this no-bake lemon dessert is even better almost frozen, taken 20 minutes before you want to serve it.
 So you can make it and leave it in the freezer until you need it.
-It works also if you want to serve it in cups or glasses, as I did (image above).
-Just remember to take it out half an hour to 45 minutes to let it soften enough to put it into the glasses, but not so much that it loses that very cold quality.
+It also works if you want to serve it in cups or glasses, as I did.
+Just remember to take it out half an hour to 45 minutes to let it soften enough to put it into the glasses, but not so much that it loses that icy quality.

-- Serves a crowd: this is the perfect dessert to serve to a large party of people.
-The lemon cream comes together in no time and you can use any flavor of cookie you like.
-So double or triple it easily.
-Use red and blue berries for a 4th of July party.
+- Serves a crowd: this is the perfect dessert for a large party.
+The lemon cream comes together quickly, and you can use any cookie flavor.
+It doubles and triples easily.
+Use raspberries (or strawberries) and blueberries for a 4th of July party.

 Ingredients